Page Links: First Previous 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Next Last Index Page

 Deliberate pilot action should be ruled out until any evidence and motivation for why that's the case emerges.

 All we know is the fuel cut off switches were flipped to Cutoff for 10 seconds and then to run again.
 Not how or by what.
 The focus should be on how this could occur.
 Accidentally, technical malfunction, a foreign object somehow hitting and moving them or other reason?
 Theories needs to be tested in a cockpit with the exact configuration of this aircraft and with the angles and forces involved as much as we can.
 It should be possible to simulate it pretty closely and whatever happened should be repeatable.
-It's going to be something extremely unlikely, or we'd have seen it before in 10 years of 787 service. |
+It's going to be something extremely unlikely, or we'd have seen it before in 10 years of 787 service.
+1 user liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 AfricanSkies